Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 1. **Q:** What is Apache Hadoop?
 1. **A:** Hadoop is a distributed data processing framework that works based on a master-slave architecture which was built with the assumption that hardware failure is the norm and allows for big data processing with easy scaling, to thousands of nodes.
-Hadoop has a few components in it that allow for optimal resource usage and job schedualing while allowing multiple jobs simountaneusly, Hadoop also includes Hdfs which is a distributed file system that saves tha
+Hadoop has a few components in it that allow for optimal resource usage and job schedualing while allowing multiple jobs simountaneusly, Hadoop also includes Hdfs which is a distributed file system that saves the data and allows for parrallel processing on the same machines (data locality)
+Hadoop also contains Mapreduce which is a parrallel data processing framework which hadoop uses, in addition, now there is the Spark framework.
 Hadoop also contains YARN which allows for better and more efficient resource utilization in addition to allowing multiple processes to run in parrallel.
 Yarn works with a quite simple architecture, when it has the resource manager which is responsible for managing the resources of the cluster, the Node manager which Sends the status of the Node to the resource manager and monitors the resources of the Node, then it has the Application managers which are responsible for negotiating resources for an app or a process that we want to run.
 Hadoop is a rack aware system which means that hadoop knows the physical network topology (through a resolve api call through rpc) and can place the data in those placed accordingly to ensure maximum fault tolorence evenif one rack goes down
-Hadoop allows for other processing frameworks to run on it, including Spark, MapReduce, Hive, Hbase and Zepplin.
+Hadoop includes other processing frameworks to run on it which are the main ways that data is processed in hadoop, including Spark, MapReduce, Hive and Hbase.
+Hadoop also includes Zookeeper which is used for managing the Namenodes and having automatic failover, in addition to journal nodes which allow the standby namr node to be in sync all the time and in case of disk failure of the namenodes, the fsimage can be reconstructed. usually there are at least three journal nodes which store the edit logs and they sit in the cluster with zookeeper.
 Before hadoop, storage and processing of large quantaties of data was very hard and required a lot of expensive hardware and cost a lot to run. after hadoop came, it allowed to store large quantaties of data and to scale to an unlimited number of nodes which was not possible before.